fengxia41103/myblog/content/dev/pandoc.md

 up export to PDF.
 The symptom you will see is that all your reference in `.bib` will not be found!!

-# Latex setting
+# LaTex setting

 A universal setting to latex export.
-This is additional to the Latex template file I use.
+This is additional to the LaTex template file I use.
 Supposedly I can set all these in the template also.